 Series Editors: Professor Diane Watt, University of Surrey, and Professor Denis Renevey, University of Lausanne.

-Scientists of Wales provides scholarly yet accessibly written books on Welsh scientists, both historic and living, who have made a major and significant contribution to scientific developments and innovation.
+Scientists of Wales provides scholarly yet accessibly written books on Welsh scientists who have made a major and significant contribution to scientific developments and innovation.
 Historically, there has been a tendency to confine the perception of Welsh culture to that encompassed by its writers, its poets, its musicians and its theologians; this series redresses that perception and demonstrates the very significant contribution of its scientists on a global scale.
 Titles are biographical, written by authorities on their subjects in a way that is lively and accessible, looking at the people behind the science.
 The scientific content is explained clearly in a way that is within the reach of readers with little or no knowledge of science.

 Studies in Visual Culture provides a forum for ground-breaking enquiry into visual-cultural production in its social, historical and cultural contexts, placing particular emphasis on the exchanges, transactions and diplacements that link Europe to wider global contexts across the visual-cultural field.
 The series promotes critical engagement with visual media as ideological and cultural as well as aesthetic constructs by exploring a range of subjects including cultural history, literary production and criticism, philosophy, gender and sexuality, journalism and media studies, migration and mobility studies, social sciences and politics.

 Studies in Welsh History Founded in 1977, the primary aim of this series is to serve historical scholarship and to encourage the study of Welsh history.
 Volumes within the series include research on the political, social and economic history of Wales.

 Series Editors: Professor Ralph Griffiths, Swansea University; Professor Chris Williams, University College Cork; Dr Eryn White, Aberystwyth University.

 Visual Culture of Wales is based on ground-breaking research undertaken at the University of Wales Centre for Advanced Welsh and Celtic Studies.
 The series is the first of its kind to explore the development of images and image-making in the broader context of the social, economic and political development of the Welsh nation, from the Celtic Christian period until c.1960.